-Client collaborators first explored the history of alternatives using hover to preview (Figure~\ref{fig:interaction_log}), then added a prior alternative to the image when they disagreed with the designer's choice or wanted to change the scene to match a higher-level goal (\textit{e.g.}, C8 recombined past designs to get a darker setting).
-Participants described that they perceived past designs as starting points (C3, C4, C5) that give options (e.g., \textit{``I want to see if there are other nice houses?"}) when picking up someone's idea to improve on it.
+Client collaborators first explored the history of alternatives using hover to preview (Figure~\ref{fig:interaction_log}), then added a prior alternative to the image when they disagreed with the designer's choice or wanted to change the scene to match a higher-level goal (\eg C8 recombined past designs to get a darker setting).
+Participants described that they perceived past designs as starting points (C3, C4, C5) that give options (\eg \textit{``I want to see if there are other nice houses?"}) when picking up someone's idea to improve on it.
 For example, C6 said \textit{``it looked better in my eyes"} after explaining why they reused a designer's past house design.
 Client collaborators all changed regions of the composition and many made large changes (6 changed the background, 6 changed the main image) (Figure~\ref{fig:client_outcomes}).
 C6 uniquely placed a past design (a barn) in the middle of the scene to explore how the scene would look with a house in the middle, then generated a new house over the barn after they were satisfied with the placement.
 After bringing past designs back into the image, client collaborators frequently applied transformations to them (i.e. move, resize, and rotate) to make them fit better into the current state of the image.
-Client collaborators then most often used generation to add concepts that the designer did not explore (\textit{e.g.}, a ``horse'', or ``grass'' instead of existing landscaping options) rather than for generating new versions of previously explored concepts. \\
+Client collaborators then most often used generation to add concepts that the designer did not explore (\eg a ``horse'', or ``grass'' instead of existing landscaping options) rather than for generating new versions of previously explored concepts. \\